-There is a perfect No-trump bid for every balanced hand, even when you can't open 1NT to show 12 to 14 points and a balanced hand.
+There is a perfect No-trump bid for every balanced hand, even when you can't open 1NT to show 15 to 17 points.

 This series gives you further practice in bidding those balanced hands that are the wrong strength to be opened with 1NT.